 Time at sea working as a deck hand sailing in the Caribbean, the Indian Ocean and the Mediterranean before gaining an MA in Ceramics from the Royal College of Art has possibly had the most profound influence on the work of Tanya Gomez.
-The ceramist is exhibiting this year at Collect, the international art and contemporary objects fair held at the Saatchi gallery, London.
+The ceramicist is exhibiting this year at Collect, the international art and contemporary objects fair held at the Saatchi Gallery, London.

 “It’s quite something being on the open sea when there is no visibility of land.
 You have no orientation and when the mist rolls in and you can’t see the horizon, your sense of gravity alters as you don’t have the perspective of the horizon line.

 You’re out there in the middle of the ocean and you don’t have any light pollution so you are feeling all the elements and utter wonderment: the swell of the sea, as well as the ever changing light and reflections or big dark skies, the colours, the sunsets and sunrises."

 How did you set about preparing your interpretation of a ‘day’ for Collect?

 “The forms, the colours and the sizes of the vessels are pretty much the same but it was the amount I made, 35 of them, and ensuring that they all worked together."